Habits: Warning, You Must Avoid These 2 Bad Ways!

 You can avoid bad habits

-Hear thou, my son, and be wise, and guide thine heart in the way.
+KJV: Hear thou, my son, and be wise, and guide thine heart in the way.
 20 Be not among winebibbers; among riotous eaters of flesh: 21 For the drunkard and the glutton shall come to poverty: and drowsiness shall clothe a man with rags.
-Proverbs 23:19-21 (KJV)

 ‘Guide thine heart in the way’.
 This has such a poetic flair, but it means to keep your mind on what is right.
-My fav Bible meaning is from Good News Translation: ‘give serious thought to the way you live’.
+My favorite Bible meaning is from Good News Translation: ‘Give serious thought to the way you live’.
 Another way to look at this is to be mindful of living right to please God.

 I urge you to think about the things you do and the way you live.
 Get rid of bad habits.